leomeinel-bak/vitalspawn/README.md

 ### Configuration - messages.yml

 ```
-no-args: "&7Enter this command: &b/vitalspawn setspawn/spawn"
+cmd: "&fUsage: &b/spawn &for &b/setspawn"
+spawn-tp: "&fYou have been teleported to spawn"
+spawn-set: "&fYou have set the new spawn location"
+no-perms: "&cYou don't have enough permissions!"
 player-only: "&cThis command can only be executed by players!"
-invalid-option: "&cInvalid option!"
-no-perms: "&7You don't have enough permissions!"
-spawn-set: "&7Spawn location set"
-spawn-tp: "&7Teleported to spawn"
-no-spawn: "&cSpawn has not been set!"
+no-spawn: "&cNo Spawn has been set!"
+countdown: "&fTeleporting in &b%countdown% &fseconds"
+active-delay: "&cYou are already trying to teleport!"
 ```

 <!-- ROADMAP -->